Multi-wavelength observations of substructures in solar flare ribbons: Discussion

 The time-scales of heating and cooling due to thermal conduction and radiation in the solar chromosphere are contingent upon various factors, including temperature, density, and specific physical processes involved.
 In the solar chromosphere, plasma has relatively low thermal conductivity, implying that heat conduction does not play a dominant role.
 Instead, other mechanisms, such as radiative cooling and plasma advection, have a greater influence on regulating the temperature and energy balance of the chromosphere.
 This introduces complex radiative transfer processes that depend on the temperature, density, and ionization state of the plasma.

-The observed rapid motion of riblets suggests that advection and radiative heating or cooling may be the primary mechanisms driving their movement.
-These processes can induce rapid changes in plasma density and temperature, resulting in the observed motion of riblets.
-Nonetheless, further analysis and modelling efforts are necessary to confirm these hypotheses and gain a deeper understanding of the physics underlying riblet formation and evolution.
-In conclusion, our study contributes to the ongoing exploration of solar flare ribbons and their intricate substructures.
-Previous investigations, encompassing both spectral analyses and sophisticated modeling approaches, have hinted at the potential presence of substructures within flare ribbons.
-In this study, we have taken a decisive step forward by empirically confirming the existence of these substructures through direct observations in the image space.
-Our findings reveal that these substructures do not adhere to a uniform evolutionary pattern, as they exhibit diverse behaviours encompassing both linear and non-linear evolutions. \citet{2024PietrowRibbon} showed that features underneath flare ribbons such as field concentrations, light bridges, and umbral dots, were frequently consistent with the locations of "freckles" visible on the flare ribbon.
+Our study contributes to the ongoing exploration of solar flare ribbons and their intricate substructures.
+Earlier investigations have demonstrated that ribbons contain fine scale kernels and spectroscopic asymmetries \citep[e.g.,][]{dodson_flares_1956,harvey_flare_kernels_1971,Brannon2015,Janvier2016}. \citet{2024PietrowRibbon} showed that features underneath flare ribbons such as field concentrations, light bridges, and umbral dots, were frequently consistent with the locations of "freckles" visible on the flare ribbon.
 As a result of low polarization signatures in these regions and excess broadening of the H$\alpha$ line compared with other chromospheric lines, the authors interpreted these features as locations with greater column mass and higher line formation regions.
 The variety of atmospheric gradients due to underlying inhomogeneities have been demonstrated to impact flare ribbon formation and dynamics, and are thus a candidate for producing the observed variety of linear and non-linear riblet behaviours.
+Several recent high-resolution studies provide independent context for the fine-scale ribbon-front structuring reported here.
+Using sub-arcsecond imaging, \citet{Faber2025} resolved fine-scale kernels and strands within flare ribbons, supporting the view that energy deposition is spatially intermittent at small spatial scales.
+Using SST/CHROMIS H$\beta$ spectroscopy, \citet{Faber2025b} reported narrow, vertically extended ribbon-front structures with typical downflow redshifts of order 16--21~km~s$^{-1}$, and interpreted these as ``riblets'' as defined in the present work.
+DKIST/ViSP spectropolarimetry further reports quasi-equally spaced ribbon-front ``blobs'' along Ca\,\textsc{ii}\,8542~\AA{} red-wing brightenings \citep{Yadav2025DKIST}, and high-cadence Balmer-continuum imaging reveals coherent quasi-harmonic pulsations co-spatial with rapidly evolving ribbon fronts \citep{song_spatiotemporal_2025}.
+Together, these results indicate that ribbon fronts can host coherent fine-scale substructure across multiple diagnostics and flaring conditions.